The Admin Interface

 files are binary files are SQLite databases that are used in stand-alone configurations .
 After building up a.cphrase

-file, administrators create these SQLite database (.db file) directly.
+file, administrators create these SQLite database (.db file) directly. - The

 Finally the config.json